 We live in a culture that craves.
-It lusts and teaches lust… for things, for stuff, for others.
-It promotes personal gain and sets a standard which says that if you do not pursue you are lazy and less than.
+It lusts and teaches lust… for things, for stuff, and for others.
+This culture promotes personal gain and sets a standard that says that if you do not pursue it, you are lazy and less than.
 It says if you do not have… you are unsuccessful and are less than.
 However, there is a danger of having.

-Every commercial screams for us to be more, every billboard says achieve more and every reality TV show insinuates we should have more.
-It has created an environment that forces self-judgment, encourages self-disapproval and most sadly can lead to self-hatred.
+Every commercial screams for us to be more, every billboard says to achieve more, and every reality TV show insinuates we should have more.
+It has created an environment that forces self-judgment, encourages self-disapproval, and, most sadly, can lead to self-hatred.